 Also take note of how different "the four corners" of the diamond appear in this photograph.
 Do the four quadrants of this diamond look even to you?

-In the event that you're in the market for an oval-shaped diamond be sure to read this article.
+In the event that you're in the market for an oval-shaped diamond be sure to read the best proportions for oval diamonds.
 Because it contains the proportions I recommend for oval cut diamonds.
 Plus, there are lots of photographs that will help you better understand the visual properties of this shape.

 Obviously this portion of diamond symmetry grading is judged visually.
 It is also subjective and largely depends on your personal preferences.
 However, it seems that the heads of pears and ends of ovals should be pleasingly rounded.
 Which is another way of saying that they shouldn't look blocky or flat-topped.

 At the same time, the shoulders on pears, ovals, and heart shape diamonds, should be gently rounded.
 The shoulders should not appear to be blocky, squashed, or flat-topped.
 The sides, or wings, of marquises, pears, ovals, and heart shape diamonds should curve in attractive arches.
 If they are too flat, they tend to make the diamond look top-heavy or wide bellied.